oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 example above, the verification process would output an array with only one element unless a matching Disclosure for the second element is received.

+### Decoy Digests {#decoy_digests}

+An Issuer MAY add additional digests to the SD-JWT payload that are not associated with any claim.
+The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
+Decoy digests MAY be added both to the `_sd` array for objects as well as in arrays.

+It is RECOMMENDED to create the decoy digests by hashing over a cryptographically secure random number.
+The bytes of the digest MUST then be base64url-encoded as above.
+The same digest function as for the Disclosures MUST be used.

+For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see digests that do not correspond to any Disclosure.
+See (#decoy_digests_privacy) for additional privacy considerations.

+To ensure readability and replicability, the examples in this specification do not contain decoy digests unless explicitly stated.
+For an example with decoy digests, see (#example-simple_structured).

 ## Key Binding JWT {#kb-jwt}